raycast/extensions/extensions/raycast-port/README.md

 Callback with `execSync` after the `AI.ask`.
 The answer will be set to the environment variable `RAYCAST_PORT_AI_ANSWER`.

+This feature is disabled by default.
+You need to enable it from extension preferences.

 #### `callbackLaunchOptions`

 Type: `LaunchOptions`\